luiscolon0426/luiscolon0426/README.md

 - 👋 My name is Luis Colón, & I live in Puerto Rico.🇵🇷
 - 👀 I’m interested in coding, reading, & music.
 - 🌎 I’m always looking to collaborate on something that can make me go off-limits.
-- 📫 You can reach me on Twitter, Instagram, and linkedin.
+- 📫 You can reach me on Twitter, Instagram, and Linkedin.
 - I've recently graduated from Holberton's foundation year and I've also worked as a Student Tutor.
 Now I'm ready for my next goal; To become a Full Stack Software Engineer <img src="https://blog.holbertonschool.com/wp-content/uploads/2019/04/avatar_profile.jpg" width="20" title="Holberton">

 <h2> Connect with me <img src='https://raw.githubusercontent.com/ShahriarShafin/ShahriarShafin/main/Assets/handshake.gif' width="100"> </h2>